hammerheim-game/hammerheim-rules/3-equipment.md

 too powerful to be stopped.
 Contagion: Each blow of the plague sword carries with it a host of diseases and pestilence.
 Every successful hit with the plague sword causes two wounds.
-Armour saves may be applied as normal.
+Armor saves may be applied as normal.
 ### Punisher Whip